-It is preferable for each heater to have its own thermostat or controller sensor.
-For example, if there are four tube heaters in a brood chamber then there will be four heat zones in that brood chamber.
+It is preferable for each heater to have its own thermostat or electronic controller sensor.
+For example, if there are four tube heaters in a brood chamber then it is desirable to have four heat zones in that brood chamber.
 Sensor placement and temperature control offsets should be checked and adjusted according to bird behavior.
 You want to see birds well spread out in the house and showing no signs of being too cold or too hot.